-Saint Mary's Health Care is proud to be a smoke-free hospital that encourages a healthy lifestyle free of tobacco use.
+Mercy Health Saint Mary's campus is proud to be a smoke-free hospital that encourages a healthy lifestyle free of tobacco use.
 That's why smoking is not allowed by anyone on any area of any of our locations.
 Learn more about our Smoking Policy.

-Why is Tobacco/Smoking a Concern for Saint Mary's Health Care?
+Why is Tobacco/Smoking a Concern for Mercy Health?